Andrew Jorgenson

 Publications

-Representative Publications (past four years)
+Representative Publications (past five years)

 Jorgenson, Andrew, Brett Clark, Ryan Thombs, Jeffrey Kentor, Jennifer Givens, Xiaorui Huang, Hassan El Tinay, Daniel Auerbach, and Matthew Mahutga.
 2023.
 “Guns Versus Climate: How Militarization Amplifies the Effect of Economic Growth on Carbon Emissions.”
 American Sociological Review 88(3):418-453.